Deepak-Venkateshvaran/portfolio/_pages/research.md

 A small part of my research program is completely blue skies.
 One example of this is to treat nanoscale topography information topologically, and apply novel tools such as Topological Data Analysis (TDA) and Geometric Data Analysis (GDA) to evaluate atomic force microscopy images.
 This work is funded in part by the Royal Society and in part through UNAM in Mexico.
 It is conducted together with [Prof Pablo Padilla](https://mym.iimas.unam.mx/pablo/index.html), Mr Alberto Alcalá Alvarez and Mr Mateo Tonatiuh Rodríguez Cervantes.

-On the topic of people and teams, I paraphrase my late mentor [Prof B. S. Chandrashekar](https://artsci.case.edu/artsci-update-archive/b-s-chandrasekhar-former-dean-of-the-college-passes-away-at-93/), "As in life, so in academic career... people will come and go.
+On the topic of people, I paraphrase my late mentor [Prof B. S. Chandrashekar](https://artsci.case.edu/artsci-update-archive/b-s-chandrasekhar-former-dean-of-the-college-passes-away-at-93/), "As in life, so in academic career... people will come and go.
 Irrespective of their age, or their education level, they will all leave an imprint on us, intellectual and behavioural.
 Be a friend of the world, stay curious, and walk through life believing you have something to learn from all who cross your road."
 I very much live by these words.

+On the topic of teams and team culture, I quote Brian Chesky, "The best culture is one shared consciousness, where everything in your head, everything you care about is permeated throughout the people, and people would do, in a room without you, what they would do if you were there."
+These words inspire an openness I aspire to.